MJoergen/nexys4ddr/dyoc/ep1/README.md

 The toolchain needs to know which pins on the FPGA to use, and for this we must refer to the [page 7](https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-4-ddr/nexys-4-ddr_sch.pdf) on the hardware schematic diagram of the particular board used.
-The tootchain also need to know the clock frequencies used in the design.
+The tootchain also needs to know the clock frequencies used in the design.
 These are described in lines 18-20 in vga.xdc.

+## Build files
+Finally we write a small tcl-script, which is needed by the Vivado tool.
+And then there is a simple Makefile.
+You will of course need to updated line 1 in the Makefile with your particular Xilinx install location.
+The Makefile defines three targets:
+* vga.bit : This synthesizes (=compiles) the design and generates a binary file.
+* fpga    : This transfers the binary file to the FPGA and starts the FPGA.
+* clean   : This deletes all generated files and returns the directory to its original state.